mjrothera200/pitemp-wiot-basic/README.md

 # Raspberry PI Temperature with Watson IoT - Basic MQTT

 The goal of this project is to provide a very simple method of getting started with Watson IoT and an MQTT client using a real sensor.
 I have selected a DHT11 Temperature and Humidity sensor given the simplicity of how to wire the solution.

-Please follow the instructions to wire your DHT11 Temperature Sensor here:
+**This is not meant to be an all-inclusive tutorial to Watson IoT connectivity, but a simple "getting started".
+To learn aout the platform and other options for connectivity, please refer to the Watson IoT documentation**

 **Special thanks for the code already included in this repository that helps read the sensor values from the DHT11** https://github.com/szazo/DHT11_Python.git